kayp/ecs-bluegreen-deployment/README.md

 # Create an ECS Blue-Green deployment

-This project converts the instructions provided on  [AWS Create Pipeline for ECR to ECS Deployment](https://docs.aws.amazon.com/codepipeline/latest/userguide/tutorials-ecs-ecr-codedeploy.html) into terraform code.
+This project implements the instructions provided on  [AWS Create Pipeline for ECR to ECS Deployment](https://docs.aws.amazon.com/codepipeline/latest/userguide/tutorials-ecs-ecr-codedeploy.html) into terraform code for blue green deployments.
 Eventually a pipeline that can perform a Blue-Green deployment of an ECS Cluster is created.

 ### Following resources were created by terraform